 Space Junk Lite

-Another good satellite tracking app is Space Junk Lite.
+Another good satellite tracking app is.
 This also shows you call of the satellites in the sky, but it does so within a display that looks quite a bit like Night Sky Lite, which includes constellations and planets.

 There’s an interesting “night vision” mode that looks like you’re looking at the satellites in the sky through some sort of night-vision camera.
 This mode is intended to be easier on your eyes when you’re looking at the screen in near perfect darkness.